abingdonpta/abingdonpta/content/posts/2022-09-07 Reflections/index.md

 ## Participation instructions

 Create a work of visual art that reflects this year's theme of Show Your Voice.
-Ensure it meets the guidelines published by the national PTA ([English](guides/English/visual-arts-category-guidelines_reflections.pdf), [Spanish](guides/Spanish/visual-arts-cat-guidelines_reflections-es.pdf)).
+Ensure it meets the guidelines published by the National PTA ([English](guides/English/visual-arts-category-guidelines_reflections.pdf), [Spanish](guides/Spanish/visual-arts-cat-guidelines_reflections-es.pdf)).

-1. Clearly label the back or underside of your work with your name and your teacher's name.
+1. Clearly label the back or underside of your work with your name, your teacher's name, and the title of your work.
-1. Carefully drop off your work in the Reflections bin inside the school. ***We will update this page with the bin's precise location once we have identified the best place for it.***
+1. Carefully drop off your work in the Reflections bin inside the school. ***We will update this page with the bin's location once we have identified the best place for it.***
 1. Fill out our Entry Form ([English](forms/fillable-form_local-leader.pdf), [Spanish](forms/fillable-form_local-leader---es.pdf)) and send it to abingdonreflections@gmail.com.

-1. If you have any questions, please email us at abingdonreflections@gmail.com.
+If you have any questions, please email us at abingdonreflections@gmail.com.

 {{< hint warning >}}
 Please submit your art and your Entry Form by **Thursday, October 20** in order to participate.